IG Metall: History

-The name IG Metall refers to the union's metalworkers roots dating back to the start of unions in imperial Germany in the 1890s, though this formal organization was founded post-war in 1949.
-Over the years the union has taken on representation in industries beyond mining of minerals to include manufacturing and industrial production, machinists, printing industry, which includes modern automobile manufacturing and steel production as part of its blue-collar root, but also includes more white-collar sectors such as electrical and other forms of engineering, information systems, and with the combining of formerly separate unions for workers in wood, plastics, textiles and clothing, includes non-metal blue-collar workers.
-On April 1, 1998 the Textile and Clothing Union (GTB) joined IG Metall.
-On January 1, 2000 the Wood and Plastic Union (GHK), also joined.
+IG Metall was founded in 1949.
+Its name, "IG Metall", refers to the union's roots dating back to the start of unions in imperial Germany in the 1890s.
+Over the years the union has taken on representation in industries beyond mining of minerals to include manufacturing and industrial production, machinists, the printing industry, automobile manufacturing, and steel production as part of its blue-collar roots.
+It also includes more white-collar sectors, such as electrical and other forms of engineering and information systems.
+It has also combined with formerly separate unions for workers in wood, plastics, textiles and clothing, includes non-metal blue-collar workers.
+On April 1, 1998, the Textile and Clothing Union (GTB) joined IG Metall.
+On January 1, 2000, the Wood and Plastic Union (GHK), also joined.

-Deals agreed by IG Metall in the pilot region of Baden-Württemberg, an industrial and car-making hub and home to Daimler and Bosch, have traditionally been serving as a template for agreements across the country.
+Deals agreed by IG Metall in the pilot region of Baden-Württemberg, an industrial and car-making hub and home to Daimler and Bosch, have traditionally served as templates for agreements across the country.

-Major accomplishments of IG Metall in the German labor market include, applied to the regions/covered employees:
+Concessions secured by IG Metall for its members include: